We are the Immigration Advice Service

 - Those who are joining their non-EEA/EU/Swiss spouse or civil partner or family member who is living in Ireland under a form of work permit

 Stamp 4 also indicates that you have permission to stay in Ireland for a certain period of time, and it also counts as reckonable residence towards naturalisation.
-Stamp 4 gives you the permission to work in Ireland without the need to hold an employment permit.
+Stamp 4 gives you the permission to work in Ireland without the need to hold employment permission.
 There are also no restrictions on establishing and operating a business in Ireland under Stamp 4.

 You will be issued with Stamp 4 if you have been granted permission to join: